Pearljam66/Pearljam66/README.md

 # Welcome to My GitHub Profile

-👋🏻 Hello!
+👋🏻 Hello there!
 I'm Sarah, a seasoned Senior Software Developer passionate about crafting high-quality code and constantly learning.

 ## 🚀 About Me